pantheon-systems/documentation/source/docs/articles/sites/migrate/migrating-from-wpengine.md

 3. Remove the WP Engine remnants.
 There are a few files you'll need to remove:
   - Drop-in plugins (e.g. `wpengine-common`) located at: `\wp-content\mu-plugins`
   - .gitattributes and .gitignore. from the root folder
-  - If Object caching is enabled, the `object-cache.php` file located in `/wp-content`
+  - If object caching is enabled, the `object-cache.php` file located in `/wp-content`
 4. Replace existing `wp-config.php` with [Pantheon's `wp-config.php`](https://github.com/pantheon-systems/wordpress/blob/master/wp-config.php) file.
 Preserve necessary logic from your existing file.
-5. Move the `mysql.sql` database out of the `wp-content` directory and into project's root directory.
+5. Move the `mysql.sql` database out of the `wp-content` directory and into the project's root directory.
 6. Compress the archive: Larger sites may need to [create separate archives](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives).
 7. Import your site:
       - **Via the Importer tool**: The importer accepts either single-file site archives or separate archives of the code, database, and files (100MB for file uploads, 500MB for URL uploads).
 Import during the creation process of your new site on Pantheon.
 For details, see [Migrate to Pantheon: The Importer Tool](/docs/articles/sites/migrate/#plan-the-import).